-- Director's Rule 6-2023, A Method for the Seismic Improvement of Unreinforced Masonry (URM) Buildings.
+- Director's Rule 6-2023, A Method for the Seismic Improvement of Unreinforced Masonry (URM) Buildings .
 The intent of this rule is to provide a voluntary methodology for seismic improvements to URMs which addresses testing and quality of existing masonry constructions and mitigates collapse hazards in an earthquake.
-This rule will formally allow use of the alternate method for retrofit, reducing costs to building owners compared to a compared to a - - We held two virtual public meetings providing opportunities for questions and answers on the draft URM Retrofit Technical Stand June 8, 2023, and June 12, 2023.
+This rule will formally allow use of the alternate method for retrofit, reducing costs to building owners compared to a compared to - Components of the Draft URM Retrofit Technical Standard will be ad through the above Director's Rule.
+It is SDCI's intent SDCI to pursue add of the draft Technical Standard to establish minimum compliance stand for retrofit of URMs.
+This draft Technical Standard will inform the devel of the mandatory retrofit ordinance requested in Resolution 32033. - We held two virtual public meetings providing opportunities for questions and answers on the draft URM Retrofit Technical Stand June 8, 2023, and June 12, 2023.
 Be sure to check out slides and recording from these presentations.

-Seattle.gov/sdci/codes/changes-tocode/unreinforced-masonry-buildings
+Seattle.gov/sdci/codes/changes-to-code/unreinforced-masonry-buildings https://buildingconnections.seattle.gov/